Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-A9GtewxqeLo.md

 # [April 27th, 2021 Livestream](../2021-04-27.md)
 ## Q&A: Is there combat & Base Defense required in the game?
 https://www.youtube.com/watch?v=A9GtewxqeLo
-This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: Tower Defense?](./yt-VRiUOPEpWvU.md) [https://www.youtube.com/watch?v=VRiUOPEpWvU](https://www.youtube.com/watch?v=VRiUOPEpWvU)
+This question was possibly duplicated with a more recent answer: [June 8th, 2021 Livestream Q&A: Turrets & shit?](./yt-KPUcYM5lOac.md) [https://www.youtube.com/watch?v=KPUcYM5lOac](https://www.youtube.com/watch?v=KPUcYM5lOac)

 ### Topics